 Fox splits Sunday with ABC

-Fox and ABC split the Sunday night sweeps spoils, as the opener of CBS's much-hyped Marilyn Monroe mini-series Blonde produced bland ratings.
+A Simpsons rerun was among Sunday night's top-ranked shows as Fox split the ratings spoils with ABC.

-The Simpsons led the way for Fox with a 7.1 rating, 22 share among adults 18-49 with 13.7 million viewers in Nielsen fast national numbers.
-Malcom In the Middle followed with a 7.0/20 and 13.9 million takers, while The X-Files hit a 6.7/17 with 12.6 million viewers.
+The Simpsons scored a 7.2 rating, 21 share among adults 18-49 and drew 13.8 million viewers in Nielsen fast national numbers.
+Malcolm In the Middle followed with a 6.9/18 and 14.2 million viewers.
+The X-Files wrapped the night for Fox with a 6.7/16 and 12.2 million viewers.

-So Fox ruled among 18-49ers with a 5.8 average rating to ABC's 4.9.
-But ABC took the night in total viewers with a 15.7 million average.
-The Practice pulled 20.5 million viewers with an 8.0/21 and who Wants To Be a Millionaire? drew 17.6 million viewers.
+Fox maintained a 5.7 average rating, easily topping ABC at 3.7.
+But ABC won the night in total viewers over CBS, 12.5 million to 12.2 million, with Fox at 11 million.

-The first installment of Blonde scored a 3.6/9 and drew 11.5 million takers.
-Meanwhile, NBC's Saturday Night Live Mother's Day special drew a 4.6/12 with 9.4 milion viewers. - Richard Tedesco
+ABC's Who Wants To Be a Millionaire? drew 18.8 million viewers while The Practice drew 17.8 million viewers with a 6.3/16.
+CBS's remake of Murder On the Orient Express 2.4/6 and drew only 10.5 million viewers. - Richard Tedesco

 The television industry's top news stories, analysis and blogs of the day.